 Lincoln Elks Lodge #80

-The colors being in place, Vice-Commander Dave Timmerman opened the September 12, 2017 meeting of American Legion Post 3 at 7:00 P.M. at the Lincoln Elks Lodge #80.
+The colors being in place, Commander Jack Sibert opened the October 10, 2017 meeting of American Legion Post 3 at 7:00 PM at the Lincoln Elks Lodge #80.
 About 25 Legionnaires and guests were present.
-District 15 Commander Wade Graft reported that Commander Sibert's father-in-law had passed away and Jack was out of town.
+Commander Sibert thanked Vice-Commander Timmerman for leading the September meeting.

 Veterans of the various war eras were asked to stand and be recognized.

-Fred Craigie announced that the SAL would meet at the Elks on September 21st.
-It was also announced that the 40/8 would meet next Tuesday.
+It was announced that the SAL would meet next Thursday (the 19th) and that the 40/8 would meet next Tuesday.

-The Chaplain read TAPS, and the Post 3 meeting was closed in proper form at about 8:15 P.M.
+TAPS was read, and the Post 3 meeting was closed in proper form at about 7:45 PM.